Hackerfleet/hfos-legacy/README.rst

 Docker-Install
 --------------

-(Currently outdated, until we overhauled the docker setup)

 There is a Docker image available.
-This is usually the quickest way to install HFOS:
+This is usually the quickest way to install HFOS, but it is only updated occasionally (for now):

 .. code-block:: bash